PDIS/transcript/2022-05-16-Interview-with-Ian-Williams.md

 Need to improve.
 It's an ongoing project, I guess.

 ### Audrey Tang:
 Yes.
-The old democratic systems suffer from the problem of lack of bandwidth, high latency every four years, and not connecting to sufficient amount of people.
+The old democratic systems suffer from the problem of lack of bandwidth, high latency -- every four years -- and not connecting to sufficient amount of people.
 Certainly not people younger than 18.
 What we're doing is to improve the democratic system so that it has higher bandwidth, lower latency, and connects to more.

 ### Ian Williams:
 It's permanently in a state of renewal and reinvigoration in a sense.